Jeronics/CBR-system/README.md

 0. Data
 -------
    - We have csv-s of first and second division of spain from 1996/97 til now.
-And lot of information else. http://www.football-data.co.uk/spainm.php
+And lot of more information. http://www.football-data.co.uk/spainm.php

    - Here we have history of 'quinielas': http://www.resultados-futbol.com/quiniela/historico/18